Free Garage Door Software,

 Garage door isn't general handyman work.
 You're billing trip charges before the truck rolls, juggling broken-spring same-day calls against next-week full-door installs, picking the right opener gear kit from a model number on a sticker, and the homeowner is standing in the driveway wondering how she's going to get to work tomorrow.
 The free plan accounts for all of it.

-Most "free" small-business software is a generic invoice template with a Stripe button bolted on.
-It works fine for a freelance designer and falls apart the second you've got a homeowner texting you a video of a snapped cable at 7am, asking if you can come now and how much it'll cost.
-Menutize was built around the four workflows below — the ones that actually decide whether a garage door shop runs profitable trucks or just runs a lot of trucks.
+A snapped torsion spring at 7am isn't the same job as a Saturday handyman to-do list, and your software shouldn't pretend it is.
+Most "free" small-business tools are an invoice template with a Stripe button bolted on — fine for a freelance designer, useless when a homeowner is texting you a video of a cable hanging loose and asking if you can come now and how much it'll cost.
+Menutize was built around the four workflows below: the ones that actually decide whether a garage door shop runs profitable trucks or just runs a lot of trucks.

 Trip-Charge Deposits with Credit-Back